laungkahung/web-analytics/README.md

 ## 📝 Configuration

 - `appId`: **Required**.
 Your unique site identifier
+- `isSPA`: **Required**.
+Boolean flag to indicate if the application is a Single Page Application
 - `endpoint`: Optional.
-Custom collection endpoint
+Custom collection endpoint (defaults to http://localhost:8080/collect)
 - `debug`: Optional.
-Enable console logging
+Enable console logging (defaults to false)

 ## 🔄 SPA Integration

+For Single Page Applications, make sure to set `isSPA: true` when initializing the SDK:

 ### Vue.js / Nuxt.js